 What are the prevailing weather systems relevant for your bareboat charter in the Seychelles?

-Due to the topical climate the Seychelles are suited for year-round sailing.
+Due to the tropical climate the Seychelles are suited for year-round sailing.
 The water as well as air temperatures are mostly always between 24° - 32°.
 The waters are calm because upstream coral reefs are breaking the waves.
 This makes navigation very easy.
 There are two main seasons.
 One from May to October with south-easterly winds.
 It is dry with only light showers but has stronger winds.
 The other one from November to March is characterized by weaker north-westerly winds and a bit more rainfall but calmer seas than in the dry season.
 April is the month in-between seasons and there is next to no wind.

 January brings the most rain with an average of 397 mm and June is the driest month with 63 mm on average.
 If it rains, though, it is mostly over after a few hours and on another part of the island or on another island it will be dry at the same time, so it´s easy to escape the occasional shower.
 With the exception of the most southerly islands, the Seychelles are outside the range of the cyclone belt and there are no tropical storms.